 With Sedex reporting that Modern Day Slavery is harming “every industry, in every community, in every corner of the world”, the opening address included several devastating statistics that brought this particular issue to centre stage:

-Although the majority of Modern Slavery cases take place in only 5 countries (India, China, Pakistan, Bangladesh and Uzbekistan), keynote speaker Werner Ten Kate, the Dutch National Prosecutor for Human Trafficking, discussed a series of recent labour exploitation cases in grocery supply chains & launderettes in the Netherlands, bringing home the fact that slavery is much closer to home than many people realise, but raising the question: “Are you able to see it?”
+Although the majority of Modern Slavery cases take place in only 5 countries (India, China, Pakistan, Bangladesh and Uzbekistan), keynote speaker Werner Ten Kate, the Dutch National Prosecutor for Human Trafficking, discussed a series of recent labour exploitation cases in grocery supply chains and launderettes in the Netherlands, bringing home the fact that slavery is much closer to home than many people realise, but raising the question: “Are you able to see it?”

 Werner Ten Kate went on to point out that fighting Modern Slavery is not only the work of police and prosecution bodies, but a collaborative effort that must span every layer of business.